ARISE-Initiative/robosuite/docs/overview.md

 **robosuite** is a robotic simulation library powered by the [MuJoCo physics engine](http://mujoco.org/) for accessible and reproducible robot learning research.
 The current release focuses on robot manipulation. **robosuite** is part of the broader Advancing Robot Intelligence through Simulated Environments (ARISE) Initiative.

 Data-driven algorithms, such as reinforcement learning and imitation learning, provide a powerful and generic tool in robotics.
 These learning paradigms, fueled by new advances in deep learning, have achieved some exciting successes in a variety of robot control problems.
 However, the challenges of reproducibility and the limited accessibility of robot hardware (especially during a pandemic) have impaired research progress.
-The overarching goal of **robosuite** is to provide:
+The overarching goal of **robosuite** is to provide researchers with:

 * a standardized set of benchmarking tasks for rigorus evaluation and algorithm development;
 * a modular design that offers great flexibility to design new robot simulation environments;